paulmach/orb/README.md

 	// Sometimes MVT data is stored and transfered gzip compressed.
 In that case: data, err := layers.MarshalGzipped()

-### Decoding WKB from a database query
+## Decoding WKB from a database query

 Geometries are usually returned from databases in WKB format.
-The [encoding/wkb](encoding/wkb) subpackage offers helpers to "scan" the data into the base types directly.
+The [encoding/wkb](encoding/wkb) sub-package offers helpers to "scan" the data into the base types directly.
 For example:

 	row := db.QueryRow("SELECT ST_AsBinary(point_column) FROM postgis_table")